 Poole also has a lovely Old Town, where you’ll find some of the oldest buildings in Dorset, dating from the 15th century.
 You can spend a few hours walking the popular Cockle Trail, which guides you through the town’s rich history.
 Poole is also home to the Lighthouse, the largest arts centre in England outside London, which holds year-round live shows, theatre productions, and cultural exhibitions.

 The best time to stay in a holiday rental in Poole

 Poole is a year-round destination, with many holiday lets and cottages to choose from for your stay.
 Summer temperatures can rival those of the Mediterranean, so make sure you pack a hat and sunscreen.
 The Summer Spectacular takes place every Thursday from July till late August at Poole’s quayside, with live music, entertainment, and fireworks.
 Spring and autumn are pleasant times to visit, and you can expect mostly mild days for enjoying the outdoors, though be aware that you may experience some rain and cooler days, so make sure you pack a jacket.

 In September, the Poole Seafood Festival showcases the locally caught catch, with chef demonstrations, music, and family entertainment.
 A winter visit can be greeted by cold weather and possible rain, but it’s still rewarding if you enjoy sitting inside by a warm fire while watching the weather pass.

-What are the top things to do in Poole?
+Top things to do in Poole